MyTERN

 Storytelling for Social Change is designed to help students develop their own stories as tools for personal growth and social transformation.
 As part of a growing restorative and transformative justice movement in Massachusetts, MyTERN joins these community-based efforts maintaining the aim of increasing justice and healing specifically for individuals and communities most impacted by incarceration.
 MyTERN will be working closely with TPP, the Transformational Prison Project, to provide an introductory experience with restorative justice and an option for further exploration and training.
 Students learning these traditional restorative justice methods will also be reading memoirs of people who have served time, listening to podcasts, and watching videos, in each case assessing what makes a particular mode of storytelling transformative for the audience and capable of increasing justice and changing the ways that people think.

-Semester 2: The Art of Good Trouble: Policy, Politics and Advocacy
+Semester 2: The Art of Good Trouble: Civic Studies Policy and Politics (rotating course)

-This course will offer students a practical approach into the process of who makes public policy decisions, for whom, how, why, and the lessons we can learn from this process.
-Throughout the semester, students will explore different approaches to policy, politics, and advocacy, and how each are connected.
-Through class discussions, various readings, lectures, and guest speakers, this course is designed to help students develop knowledge, skills, and abilities for change making.
+This course will offer students a practical approach to the process of who makes public policy decisions, for whom, how, why, and the lessons we can learn from this process.
+Throughout the semester, students will explore different approaches to policy, politics, and advocacy, and how each is connected.
+Through class discussions, various readings, lectures, and guest speakers, this course is designed to help students develop knowledge, skills, and abilities for change-making.

 Community Partners